HoldenFolk/HoldenFolkWebsite/README.md

 # Holden Folk's Personal Website

-This project is for me (Holden Folk) to show off some of my intrests and skills in a React.js website.
+This project is for me (Holden Folk) to show off some of my interests and skills in a React.js website.
 Feel free to see the entire creation process through my commits!
+View the website hosted on AWS at [www.holden-folk.com]

 ## Running this project